saimohit20/SMA-SUPERMARKETOFFERS/README.md

 # Supermarket Offers Assistant 🛒

-A smart shopping assistant that helps you find the best deals from German supermarkets REWE and ALDI using AI.
+A supermarket shopping assistant that helps you find the best deals from German supermarkets REWE and ALDI.

 ## What does this app do?

 This app helps you:
 - Find the best prices for products you want to buy.
-- Compare deals between REWE and ALDI supermarkets.
+- Compare deals from supermarkets.
-- Get smart recommendations based on your location.
+- Get recommendations based on your location.
-- Save time by not checking each store website manually.
+- The goal is to save time by not checking each store website manually.

 ## How it works

 1. **Enter your location** - Type in your German postal code (5 digits)
 2. **Ask what you want** - Type what product you're looking for (like "milk", "bread", "apples")
-3. **Get smart answers** - The AI finds the best deals and shows you prices, stores, and links
+3. **Get recommendation** - The AI finds the best deals and shows you prices, stores, and links.

-## What's inside

-The app uses three different AI models:
-- **Gemini** - Google's AI model (default choice)
-- **BERT** - Good for understanding what you really mean
-- **Qwen** - Another smart AI option

-## Main parts

-- **Web scrapers** - Automatically get latest offers from REWE and ALDI websites
-- **Smart search** - Uses AI to understand what you want and find matching products
-- **Price comparison** - Shows you the cheapest options
-- **Easy interface** - Simple chat-like experience

 ## Files explained

-- `ui/` - The main app interface you see
+- `ui/` - The main app interface
 - `supermarket_scrapers/` - Gets data from REWE and ALDI websites
 - `rag_engine/` - The smart search that finds what you need
-- `embedders/` - Converts product info into numbers AI can understand
+- `embedders/` - Helpers functions for embedding.
-- `scraping_engine/` - Processes and stores the scraped data
+- `scraping_engine/` - data processing, embedding, data ingestion.

 ## How to run